Bernardino of Siena: Preaching style

 Before Bernardino, most preachers either read a prepared speech or recited a rhetorical oration.
 Instead of remaining cloistered and preaching only during the liturgy, Bernardino preached directly to the public.
 For more than 30 years, he preached all over Italy and played a great part in the religious revival of the early fifteenth century.
 Although he had a weak and hoarse voice, he is said to have been one of the greatest preachers of his time.
-His style was simple, familiar, and abounding in imagery.
+His style was simple, populist, familiar, and abounding in imagery.
 Cynthia Polecritti, in her biography of Bernardino, notes that the texts of his sermons "are acknowledged masterpieces of colloquial Italian".
 He was an elegant and captivating preacher, and his use of popular imagery and creative language drew large crowds to hear his reflections.
 Invitations were often extended by the civil authorities rather than the ecclesiastical, as sometimes the towns would make money from the crowds that came to hear him.

 Unlike many of his contemporaries, Bernardino chose his themes not from the daily liturgy, but from the ordinary lives of the people of Siena.
 He selected biblical themes to focus on the immediate interests of his audience.
 This proved effective in drawing their attention.
 Women comprised the majority of listeners, and the size of the crowd varied according to the day, time, and topic of the sermon.
 Polecritti notes that the subject matter of his sermons reveals much about the contemporary context of 15th-century Italy.

 Bernardino travelled from place to place, remaining nowhere more than a few weeks.
 These journeys were all made on foot.
 In the towns, the crowds assembled to hear him were at times so great that it became necessary to erect a pulpit on the marketplace.
 Like Vincent Ferrer, he usually preached at dawn.
 His hearers, so as to ensure themselves standing room, would arrive beforehand, many coming from far-distant villages.
 The sermons often lasted three or four hours.
 He was invited to Ferrara in 1424, where he preached against the excess of luxury and immodest apparel.
 In Bologna, he spoke out against gambling, much to the dissatisfaction of the card manufacturers and sellers.
 Returning to Siena in April 1425, he preached there for 50 consecutive days.
 His success was said to be remarkable.
-"Bonfires of the Vanities" were held at his sermon sites, where people threw mirrors, high-heeled shoes, perfumes, locks of false hair, cards, dice, chessmen, and other frivolities to be burned.
-Bernardino enjoined his listeners to abstain from blasphemy, indecent conversation, and games of hazard, and to observe feast days.
+"Bonfires of the Vanities" were held at his sermon sites, where people threw mirrors, high-heeled shoes, perfumes, locks of false hair, cards, dice, chess pieces, and other frivolities to be burned.
+Bernardino enjoined his listeners to abstain from blasphemy, indecent conversation, and games of chance, and to observe feast days.

 Bernardino was not universally popular.
 In L'Aquila, someone once sawed the legs of the pulpit, causing him to fall into the crowd.

 In 1427, Bernardino was called to Siena to allay factional strife; however, he preferred preaching to being an arbitrator.
 When he spoke against factions and vendettas, he was uncharacteristically tactful.
 To Policretti, this suggests that the situation could have become violent at the smallest provocation.